XVideos: Web traffic and ranking

 As of August 2021, XVideos was the most-visited porn website and the seventh-most-visited website in the world, as ranked by Similarweb.

 XNXX, another site owned by WGCZ Holding, was the tenth-most-visited website overall and the second-most-visited website in the adult category by 2021, although competitor Pornhub was ranked one slot above XNXX by 2024.
 Both XVideos and XNXX were also the world's most-visited websites for virtual reality videos in 2021.

+Legal

+In 2015, XVideos became involved in a legal case against MindGeek (currently known as Aylo).

+In a 2021 article, journalists Jakub Zelenka and Lukáš Prattle investigated abuse from XVideos brand, Legal Porno.
+Testimonies, both publicly available and obtained for the article, included women being uninformed about the films intent and having to engage in dangerous and complicated practices.
+Health concerns also appeared, such as one participant going to the hospital and many struggling with bowel movements afterwards.